<< Back

 River Euphrates - Pixies

 Every fall I have to get back into this song.
 It's a non-negotiable.
-And every time, I think about when I put it on in the car and Adrienne really did not fw it
+Excellent for driving and the feeling of orange (fall staples).
+And every time I hear it, I think about when I put it on in the car and Adrienne really did not enjoy it

 Orioles at Dusk - 22° Halo

 Masterclass in songwriting I think.
 So evocative.
 Feels so much like falling in love !!!!!!
-This whole album really just illustrates my own biggest goal when writing, which is to pull together small and seemingly unrelated moments to form the outline of a much larger and overarching feeling.
+This whole album excells at pulling together small and seemingly unrelated moments to form the outline of a much larger and overarching feeling.
 Here there is traffic and tenderness and surprise and plastic grapes and it is the shape of someone you have a big huge crush on.

 Monday Morning Merle - Cody Johnson